-Crime Data.
 Both H.R.
 3402 and S. 1197 would require the Attorney General to collect crime information and disseminate the data to federal, state, and local governments, and penal and certain other institutions.
 The bills would require the Attorney General to allow Indian law enforcement agencies to enter information into these national crime information databases and to obtain information from the databases for cases involving domestic and dating violence, sexual assault, and stalking.
 H.R.
-3402, but not S. 1197, gives examples of the types of information that can be obtained from the databases, namely, identification records, criminal history records, protection orders, and wanted persons records.
+3402 alone, however, gives examples of the types of information that can be obtained from the databases, namely, identification records, criminal history records, protection orders, and wanted persons records.